|Elliott Sound Products||How to Wire a Power Supply|

 Figure 2 - Physical Connections For PSU

 Note that I have not shown the required sleeve over all mains connections.
 This is essential for electrical safety, and usually just means the required heatshrink tubing is placed over the wire(s) before attaching and soldering.
 Make sure that soldering does not heat the tubing, or it will shrink before it is properly located.
-To this end, make sure that the tubing can be located at least 25mm (1") and preferably more, back from the solder connection.
+To this end, make sure that the tubing can be located at least 25mm (1") and preferably more, back from the solder connection whilst the joint is being soldered.

 Rubber boots are available for IEC chassis mount connectors, and large heatshrink can be used to completely encase the fuse holder.
 Don't forget to feed the wires through the heatshrink or rubber boot before soldering!